Lord, guard and guide all those who fly

 The Air Force Version of Eternal Father Strong to Save

-It was an absolutely glorious day today as I walked by Canandaigua Lake.
+It was an absolutely glorious day recently when I walked by Canandaigua Lake.
 The sky was a clear azure blue, with just a touch of coolness.

 A perfect fall day, and it reminded me so much of September 11, 2001, another seemingly at first perfect – yet not– fall day, we will never forget.

 I had just arrived at work when the news spread that an airplane had struck one of the World Trade Center towers.
 We moved to our common area and turned on the television and I was stunned to see the second plane hit, the second tower.
-Stunned turned to horror, and rumors began to be spread of attacks in Washington, where my daughter worked one block from the White House.
-The next few hours were lost.
-I can say I remember nothing of that day, not a thing from work, only that I was finally able to reach my daughter, who like many had fled Washington abandoning her car, in the wake of gridlock.
+Stunned turned to horror, and rumors began to be spread of attacks around the country.

 September 11, 2001 fell on a Tuesday.